-The country's positive immigration surplus, as shown by official national data, contributed to reduce the previously mentioned population shrinkage to some extent but it could not fully counterbalance it.
-The immigration surplus of the 1990s was around 195 thousand (according to the 1990 and 2001 censuses).
-Starting from an early high level, immigration stabilised in the 1990s at a lower rate, to start a further period of growth just before the turn of the millennium.
-However, except for the year 2008 it did not reach the level it had in 1990.
-Although in the period between the censuses of 2001 and 2011 the total balance of international migration was still positive (126,000 persons), in the previous decade it had counterbalanced almost half of the natural decrease but in the recent decade it only made up for one-third.
-At the same time, emigration not registered in the Hungarian official statistics but reflected in the mirror statistics, exceeded the level of immigration since the last years of 2000s, and thus the migration balance is presumably negative which further worsens population shrinkage.
+Even so, in the period between the censuses of 2001 and 2011 the total balance of international migration was still positive (126,000 persons), but while in the previous decade it had counterbalanced almost half of the natural shrinkage, in the recent decade it only made up for one-third.
+However, the outward migration not registered in the Hungarian official statistics but reflected in the mirror statistics exceeded the level of immigration since the last years of 2000s, and thus the migration balance is presumably negative which further worsens population shrinkage.

-Along with the decrease of the Hungarian population, its age composition is also changing in an unfavourable direction: the share of old people is growing and that of young people is declining (as a consequence of low birth rates and growing life expectancy).
-This tendency is further worsened by emigration which presumably is more common among young people.
-As the population ageing continues, the number of people in an economically active age is dropping gradually, which will lead to economic, social and budgetary problems over the long term (much of this is already noticeable).
+Along with the decrease of the Hungarian population, its age composition is also changing in an unfavourable direction: the number of people of an economically active age is dropping gradually, while the dependency ratio of the elderly is growing, which will lead to a series of economic, social and budgetary problems over the long term;

+much of this is already noticeable.
 Even though the age composition of the immigrant population is relatively young, the level of immigration is too low to be able to solve the problem of the ageing population.
 For that to become possible the country would need to receive a significant number of consistently young immigrants for an extended period of time.
-This, however, would also alter the population composition in other respects (ethnic and religious),55 or if immigrants continued to arrive from Hungarian minorities outside the country's borders, this would further lower the share and thus worsen the position of these minorities in the neighbouring countries.
+This, however, would also alter the population composition in other respects (ethnic and religious), or if immigrants continued to arrive from Hungarian minorities outside the country's borders this would further lower the share and thus worsen the position of these minorities in the neighbouring countries.